Kalyan

 Kalyan (Pronunciation: [kəljaːɳ]) is a city on the banks of Ulhas River in Thane district of Maharashtra state in Konkan division.
 It is governed by Kalyan-Dombivli Municipal Corporation.
 Kalyan is a subdivision (Taluka) of Thane district.
 Kalyan and its neighbouring township of Dombivli jointly form Kalyan-Dombivli Municipal Corporation, abbreviated as KDMC.
 It is a founding city of the Mumbai Metropolitan Region.
-Kalyan is the 7th biggest city in Maharashtra and 29th in India.
-Kalyan also serves as a major railway station for the trains bound to Mumbai and is a large junction separating two routes, one going Karjat and other Kasara.